New Zealand Infrastructure Commission: Leadership

+Ross Copland was chief executive from September 2020.
+His resignation was announced in June 2024.
+Geoff Cooper was appointed in September 2024 to succeed Copland.

 Infrastructure pipeline

 Infracom collects and publishes searchable information about planned infrastructure projects (the pipeline).

 On 29 January 2020, the Prime Minister announced a $12 billion package of infrastructure investments to be known as the New Zealand Upgrade Programme.
 In its quarterly update of the infrastructure pipeline in March 2020, Infracom said that it had incorporated nearly $7 billion of New Zealand Upgrade programme projects, bringing the estimated total value of the works pipeline to $33.2 billion.